 Explore the What, Why, and How of National Board Certification here.
 Discover a process that many teachers feel is the most profound professional development of their career.
 Meet our California Accomplished Teaching Ambassadors to learn more about local opportunities throughout the state.

-Our program has started, but you can still join us.
+Our program starts on August 18, 2018.
 You can start now with our public Foundations course.
 We offer three kinds of candidate support:

 - Face-to-face attending sessions at Stanford;

 - Hybrid model attending a few sessions face-to-face and most sessions remotely;